Assuming DVC is already installed, let's initialize it by

 - Experiments attach parameters, metrics, plots.

-You can capture and navigate experiments not leaving Git.
-Think "Git for ML".
+You can capture and navigate experiments without leaving Git.
+Think "Git for